transcelerate/ddf-home/faq.md

 <details>
 <summary>Where can I access the USDM?</summary>
 <p></p>
 CDISC developed the Unified Study Definition Model (USDM).
-To access details of the USDM, go to https://www.cdisc.org/ddf.
+To access details of the USDM, go to <a target="_blank" href="https://www.cdisc.org/ddf">https://www.cdisc.org/ddf</a>.
 <p></p>
 </details>
 <p></p>